ArduPilot/ardupilot_wiki/common/source/docs/common-hondex-sonar.rst

 The sonar provides distance measurements using the NMEA protocol over serial at 9600 baud.
 There should be a port on the back of the sonar labelled "NMEA" with a DB9 connector.

 The sonar's DB9 connector should be wired to the RS232-to-Serial converter board as shown below.
-Note that the DB9's pin2 is connected to pin3 of the converter board.
-The board's serial output can be connected to any available serial port on the autopilot.
-In the diagram below the first sensor is connected to SERIAL2.
+Note that the sonar's DB9 port's pin2 and pin3 are connected to the converter board's pin3 and pin2 (i.e. crossed).
+The converter board's serial output can be connected to any available serial port on the autopilot.
+In the diagram below the SERIAL2 is used.

 .. image:: ../../../images/hondex-autopilot.png
     :target: ../_images/hondex-autopilot.png